Stig-9: The questionnaire

 The item responses are summarized in a sum score (range 0-27 points).
 "High scores on Stig-9 correspond with high expectations of negative societal beliefs, feelings, and behaviors towards 'mentally ill' people."

 Psychometric properties

 The psychometric properties were analyzed in a study conducted at the University Medical Center Hamburg-Eppendorf in Germany.
 The authors surveyed a large clinical sample of approximately 1,000 patients at the Department of Psychosomatic Medicine and Psychotherapy.
 They found excellent item- and scale characteristics, high internal consistency, and evidence for validity.
 In addition, they determined reference scores for the study population.
 Currently, a manuscript that describes the development and psychometric evaluation of Stig-9 is under review for publication in a scientific journal.

-Languages

-To date, a German and an English version exist.

-License

-Stig-9 is licensed under the terms of Creative Commons BY 3.0 Unported License.
-Therefore, everybody is free to use, copy, and modify the questionnaire as long as the authors are cited.